 Explore on foot

 For the adventurous hiker, Nattai is a wilderness paradise offering rugged walking experiences rarely found so close to major cities and towns.
 There are several long hikes that will suit well-equipped nature lovers.
 Choose between a number of routes, all of them featuring incredible scenery among the sandstone cliffs, rainforest and woodlands, including Couridjah Corridor walk, Mount Jellore, Starlight’s trail, or the Nattai River trail.

-For trail information and directions visit NSW National Parks and Wildlife Services.
+For trail information and directions visit NSW National Parks & Wildlife Services.